satoru-takeuchi/git-binignore/README.md

 # git-binignore
-add binary executables and shared objects to .gitignore

-You can run this script any directories under a git repository.
-If this script finds binary executables and shared objects under the repository, add these files to ".gitignore" in each directory.
+`git-binignore` add any binary executables and shared objects under a git repository to ".gitignore."

 Let assume a git repository which has three so-called "hello world" programs written in C, Go, and Python3.